loitruong/l-events-calendar/README.md

 # l-events-calendar

-A WordPress plugin for a beautiful reponsive calendar.
-Manage events with ease.
+A WordPress plugin for a beautiful responsive calendar.
+Manage events with ease and simplicity.

 ### Install